 The most common forms of optical media for data storage are the CD, DVD and Blu-ray disks in read only, recordable or rewritable formats.
 Each typically exists as a 4.75" plastic disk with a metalized reflective coating and/or dye layer that can be distorted by a focused laser beam to induce pits and lands in the media.
 These pits and lands, in turn, interrupt a laser reflected off the surface of the disk to generate the ones and zeroes of digital data storage.
-The practical difference between the three prevailing forms of optical media are their native data storage capacities and the availability of drives to read them.
+The

 A CD (for Compact Disk) or CD-ROM (for CD Read Only Media) is read only and not recordable by the end user.
 It's typically fabricated in factory to carry music or software.
 A CD-R is recordable by the end user, but once a recording session is closed, it cannot be altered in normal use.
+A CD-

-A CD-RW is a re-recordable format that can be erased and written to multple times.
+RW is a re-recordable format that can be erased and written to multple times.
 The native data storage capacity of a standard-size CD is about 700 megabytes.